 03 Dec, 2018

 1. When will my sponsored child graduate from Compassion’s sponsorship program?

-The age of children completing the program varies from country to country, depending on its education system, but graduation usually happens between 18 and 22 years old; the latter is the maximum age for a young adult in our program.
+The age of children completing the program varies from country to country, depending on the education system and cultural context.
+However, graduation usually happens between 18 and 22 years old.
+Visit our country pages to find out more.

 In Australia, we typically view 18-year-olds as adults and apply that thinking to children in other countries.
-However, children living in poverty around the world sometimes start school much later, experience interrupted education, and have limited resources compared to Australian children.
-That’s why Compassion focuses on children’s progress, rather than a specific age for graduation.
+However, children living in poverty around the world sometimes start school much later, experience interrupted education, need time to increase literacy skills and have limited resources compared to Australian children.
+That’s why Compassion takes children’s progress into account, rather than focusing solely on a specific age for graduation.

 Before they graduate, a young person should be:

 - Healthy and able to make wise decisions about their health.

 - Motivated with skills to be economically self-supporting.